Privileged Attribution Constrained Deep Networks for Facial Expression Recognition: Related Work

 \subsubsection{Constrained Attribution Learning}

-Attribution methods, also sometimes called \textit{relevance} or \textit{visual explanation} methods, aim at evaluating the impact of each input feature on the predictions.
+Attribution methods aim at evaluating the impact of each input feature on the predictions.
 These methods have originally been used to explain network predictions, but have also recently been used to constrain the learning of these models.
 These models either use occlusion-based or gradient-based attribution methods.
 Occlusion-based methods \cite{zeilerocclusion} evaluate the attribution of a certain patch of pixels by comparing the predictions given by the input image with the predictions given by the occluded input image.
 Du \textit{et al.} \cite{du2019learning} applied this natural language processing by reducing the score of non-important features using expert-annotated important clauses in the input sentences.
 However, occlusion-based attribution methods are usually iterative and involve prohibitive computational costs especially on images.
 To reduce the runtime, gradient-based attribution methods were introduced.
 Simonyan \textit{et al.} \cite{simonyan2014deep} first introduced image-specific class saliency maps.
 Selvaraju \textit{et al.} \cite{grad_cam} proposed \textit{Grad-CAM}, a method that consists in computing class-specific heatmaps by multiplying each channel of the last convolutional feature map by its "importance" (the mean over that specific channel of the gradient of the chosen output class w.r.t. the last convolutional layer's output).
 In 2016, Shrikumar \textit{et al.} \cite{shrikumar2017just} proposed a technique to sharpen the attribution maps called \textit{Gradient*Input}, where the partial derivatives of the output are multiplied by the input features.
 The idea is that the gradient tells us how important a certain feature is, and the input tells us how strongly it is expressed in the final prediction.
-Other propagation-based methods have been introduced in the second half of the 2010's like \textit{Integrated Gradients} (Sundarajan \textit{et al.} \cite{sundararajan2017axiomatic}), which is more stable than \textit{Gradient*Input} and generally better captures the explanation of each input feature, at the cost of a larger computational load.
+Other methods have been introduced more recently like \textit{Integrated Gradients} (Sundarajan \textit{et al.} \cite{sundararajan2017axiomatic}), which is more stable than \textit{Gradient*Input} and generally better captures the explanation of each input feature, at the cost of a larger computational load.